 - Emergency – When a state of emergency is declared, power can also be intentionally cut off as a safety measure.

 - Wildlife – Unfortunately, animals sometimes come in contact with transmission wires or other electrical equipment.

 If you haven’t already, plan for surprise blackouts by stocking your home with torches, candles, matches, tinned meal or salad ingredients, and keep handy a list of emergency contact telephone numbers.
 You can also consider ways to make your home more energy-efficient.
 Perhaps you should invest in a solar-powered energy source for phones and computers.

 What You Can Do

 If your home suffers an electrical outage, the first thing to do is to try to find the source.
-Are nearby neighbours without power?
+Are nearby neighbors without power?
 Check the fuse box and if the trip switch is off, you may have a faulty appliance or wiring problems.
-Ausgrid has a power outages map that shows blackout localations.
+Ausgrid has a power outages map that shows blackout locations.
 You can also check use your car’s radio to check for local information.
-If your neighbours also have a power outage, it’s time to safety-proof your home:
+If your neighbors also have a power outage, it’s time to safety-proof your home:

 - Clear clutter away from all heaters and cooking appliances; they could be a fire hazard.

 - Don’t use candles near a gas stove.